The Machine (secret society): History

+Controversies

 Machine opposition

 Over the years, numerous campus political groups have been formed in an attempt to motivate independent students to vote for non-Machine candidates.

-While a law student, Carl Elliott of Vina, Alabama, ran for the high-profile position of president of the student government.
-With the support of the growing number of out-of-state students and women, Elliott became the first person ever to defeat "the Machine", a select coalition of fraternities and sororities that to this day dominates campus politics at the university.
+While a law student, future Congressman Carl Elliott of Vina, Alabama, ran for the high-profile position of president of the student government.
+With the support of the growing number of out-of-state students and women, Elliott became the first person to defeat the Machine.
 In 1936, Elliott completed his term as SGA president and graduated with his law degree.
 The University Party was formed by Ed Still and Jack Drake in 1967.
 Drake lost the SGA Presidency to Ralph Knowles and Still lost to Joe Espy.

 An anti-machine group called "The Coalition" formed in 1968 and operated through 1972.
 This was a joint effort by the men's dormitories, small non-machine fraternities, International Students Association, women students, and the Afro-American Association.
 It was formed by Steve Windom (later lieutenant governor), Tommy Chapman (later district attorney), Steve "Red" Wadlington (later political campaign operative), Don Gilbert (later head of Alabama Trial Lawyers Association) and Jim Zeigler (later public service commissioner and a member of the Mallet Assembly).
 The Coalition succeeded in 1969 in electing Joe Estep as vice-president over the Machine's George Culver.
 It elected Henry Agee as secretary-treasurer over the Machine's Phil Reich.
 In 1970 it elected Zeigler as president of SGA as an independent.
 It also elected Windom to the Student Senate and almost 50% of the Student Senate in 1970–71.
 In 1972 the coalition senators led by Fred Benjamin got the SGA to recognize and fund the Afro-American Association.
 Benjamin co-won Senator of the Year award along with a machine senator.
 He lost election for vice president of the SGA later that year.